PetarSimonovic/gloworm/README.md

  npm run start
 ```

-SloWorm should be available on http://localhost:5173/
+GloWorm should be available on http://localhost:5173/

 ## Connecting a MicroPython board

-Connect your computer to a MicroPythobn board (SloWorm has been tested only with a Raspberry Pi Pico)
+Connect your computer to a MicroPythobn board (GloWorm has been tested only with a Raspberry Pi Pico)

 Click the `connect` button.